iyassou/umatrix/README.md

 ```

 ### Rounding a matrix.
 Note that calling `round` on a matrix will not work as Micropython has not implemented the `__round__` magic method, so rounding a matrix requires you call its defined `round` method with the accustomed decimal places argument.
 The `round` method supports `complex` coefficients.
-An optional boolean argument `inplace` set to `False` by default makes the changes "in place" when set to `True`.
+A boolean argument `inplace` set to `False` by default makes the changes "in place" when set to `True`.
 ```
 >>> (M*M.inverse).round(5)
 matrix( [ 1.0,   0.0,   -0.0],